How to Panel a Wall: DIY Wall Panelling in 7 Steps

 Bare wood may be the look you’re going for, but if not, paint the panelling.

-You’re going to want paint which is suitable for wood.
+You’ll want paint suitable for wood.
 If you’re using the same paint as the walls, try using a primer beforehand instead.

-If you are leaving the wood bare for a natural look, use a stain or varnish.
-This will need to be repeated every year, but otherwise, you’re done!
+If you leave the wood bare for a natural look, use a stain or varnish.
+This must be repeated every year, but otherwise, you’re done!

 READY FOR MORE DIY TIPS?

 Thank you for reading our Speedy Hire blog.
-Fingers crossed you now have everything you need ready for panelling your home.
+We hope you now have everything you need to panel your home.

 When it is time to start your DIY project, Speedy has all of the tools you need to get the job done, available to hire across the UK.
 Open a Speedy account online to see our full range, and pricing, and to book your hire online.
 Or pop in-store for further advice.